AngelPedroza/printf/README.md

 .\" .It Ev ENV_VAR_2
 .\" Description of ENV_VAR_2
 .\" .El
-.Sh OUTPUT
+.SH OUTPUT
 Upon successful operation,
 .Nm
 print returns all the characters except for the null character.

-.Sh SEE ALSO
+.SH SEE ALSO
 .\" List links in ascending order by section, alphabetically within a section.
 .\" Please do not reference files that do not exist without filing a bug report .Xr a printf ,